 ArtAround is a social documentary project mapping art outside around the world.
 We research and photograph street art and public art, working with an international community of art-lovers to build a free, accessible resource for finding and learning about art in public spaces.

-ArtAround is fiscally sponsored by the Gray Area Foundation for the Arts and funded in part by Converse.
+ArtAround is a 501(c)(3) non-profit organization fiscally sponsored by the Gray Area Foundation for the Arts.
+You can help make ArtAround possible by donating today.

-Anna Bloom, now ArtAround's executive director, joined Laurenellen in 2011 to expand ArtAround beyond D.C.
-Anna previously worked with the cities of Boston, San Francisco, Seattle, and Philadelphia to build mobile websites that let people discover art in those cities.
+Anna Bloom joined Laurenellen as Executive Director in 2011 to expand bring ArtAround to the Bay Area.
+As a Code for America fellow, Anna previously worked with the cities of Boston, San Francisco, Seattle, and Philadelphia to build mobile websites that let people discover art in those cities.

 In 2014, Anna handed the reins to Lindsey Davis, an arts journalist who created WanderArt, a research-based public art database.
 Lindsey spent two years photographing and researching art in San Francisco, and she brought WanderArt's editorial vision to the map through the ArtAround Catalog.
 Now, ArtAround is both a community tool and a comprehensive resource for sharing and finding art in public spaces.

 ArtAround’s identity and logo were designed by Shawn Cheris, Senior Design Manager at Adobe.

 The development of ArtAround’s iOS application was funded in part by Converse.